Young-Lord/replaceCursor/README.md

 For MiPad users, install [MaxMiPad](https://github.com/Xposed-Modules-Repo/com.yifeplayte.maxmipadinput/releases/latest) and enable `No Magic Pointer`.

+If you have Windows-style `.ani` cursors, you can use [ani2png](https://github.com/Mastermindzh/Scripts/blob/master/c%2B%2B/ani2png.c) to convert them.
+For example, use `ls -a *.ani | xargs -L1 ani2png` to convert all `.ani` files in current directory to `.png` files.

 ## Common resources / 常用资源

 From MIUI 13, Android 12.